ecmwf/ecflow/docs/client_api/command_internals.rst

                 --ch_register=1 true s1 s2 s3 # drop handle 1 then register interest in suites s1,s2,s3 and any new suites
                                               # The client handle as the first argument is typically used by GUI/python
                                               # When the client handle is no zero, then it is dropped first

             To list all suites and handles use --ch_suites</pre>
             <pre id="ecf-h-clienthandlecmd-ch-drop" class="ecf-help-panel" hidden>ch_drop
             -------

             Drop/de-register the client handle.
-            Un-used handle should be dropped otherwise they will stay, in the server. arg1 = handle(integer)  # The handle must be an integer that is &gt; 0
+            Un-used handle should be dropped otherwise they will stay, in the server.

+            Argument(s):

+                handle: integer
+                    # The handle value (must be an integer &gt; 0)

             Usage:

                 --ch_drop=10            # drop the client handle 10

-            An error is returned if the handle had not previously been registered The handle stored on the local client is set to zero To list all suites and handles use --ch_suites</pre>
+            An error is returned if the handle was not previously been registered.
+            The handle stored on the local client is set to zero To list all suites and handles use --ch_suites</pre>
             <pre id="ecf-h-clienthandlecmd-ch-drop-user" class="ecf-help-panel" hidden>ch_drop_user